huwcbjones/FactorioMakefile/README.md

 - `make remove`: Removes all traces of your mod in your Factorio mods directory.
 (Useful if you have changed versions and want to test a different version).

 ## Notes ##
-This Makefile uses `info.json` to get your mod name/version, so now extra files are needed!
+This Makefile uses `info.json` to get your mod name/version, so no extra files are needed!
 It also copies in `LICENSE` (if exists) and any markdown (`*.md`) files too.